Skip to main content

 Metadata fields are editable by design.
 They can be rewritten, removed, or regenerated without altering the visible image.

-Why metadata alone is not evidence
+Why metadata alone is not enough

 Common failure points